koljuchka93/koljuchka93/README.md

 #### QA Engineer
 May 2022 - May 2023, Kyiv City, Ukraine
 #### Responsibilities:
+- Created a checklist concept which used in the different projects in the company;
 - Collaborated with the development team to ensure adherence to quality standards and timely bug fixes;
 - Conducted smoke, integration, and regression tests for mobile phone, tablet, and desktop products on Android, iOS, Google Android, and Mac platforms;
 - Used TestRail and maintained comprehensive documentation;